Simple Vegan Blog

 Made with simple pantry staples like cocoa powder, maple syrup, Non-Dairy Milk, and Vanilla Extract, this sauce is completely dairy-free and refined sugar-free.
 It's a delicious homemade alternative to store-bought chocolate syrup and tastes so much better freshly made.

 It keeps perfectly in the fridge, ready to use whenever your chocolate craving hits.
 Just warm it up for a few seconds if you prefer it silky and pourable, or enjoy it straight from the fridge for a thicker, fudgier texture.
-Either way, it’s absolutely irresistible!
+Either way, it's absolutely irresistible.
+And if you're in the mood for another easy chocolate treat, try my Vegan Chocolate Truffles - they're rich, creamy, and just as simple to make.

 Ingredients for vegan chocolate sauce